aces/Loris/README.CentOS6.md

 `SQL/0000-00-02-Menus.sql`, etc.)

-There are a few settings in the Config module that LORIS currently depends on being updated to load correctly that must be set manually from MySQL as they're normally set by the install script.
+There are a few settings in the Config module that LORIS currently depends on being updated to load correctly -- these must be set manually from the MySQL commandline as they're normally set by the install script.

 ```SQL